A Journey Through France: Reflecting on the 2024 Museums Next Generation Program

 Day 4: POUSH and Art Basel Paris

-Participants began the day at POUSH in Aubervilliers, where founders Laure and Alexandre Colliex provided a tour of their dynamic artist hub and insights into its innovative support model, followed by a lunch at the Poush café.
+Participants began the day at POUSH in Aubervilliers, where Co-Founder and Director Hervé Digne and Alexandre Colliex from Manifesto provided a tour of their dynamic artist hub and insights into its innovative support model.
+The participants met many of the artists that are currently in residence in this original institution, followed by lunch at the Poush café.

-In the afternoon, they visited the Musée Rodin for a meeting with director Amélie Simier and Catherine Duchêne, exploring the museum’s history, economic strategies, and global initiatives.
-They also toured the Corps In.visibles exhibition with curator Marine Kisiel.
+In the afternoon, they visited the Musée Rodin for a meeting with Director Amélie Simier and Marketing Director Catherine Duchêne, exploring the museum’s history, economic strategies, and global initiatives.
+They also toured the original Corps In.visibles exhibition with curator Marine Kisiel.

 The evening concluded in style with VIP access to the opening of Art Basel Paris, showcasing cutting-edge contemporary art.